stevencurtis/SwiftCoding/UICollectionViewInUITableViewCell/README.md

 cell.updateCellWith(row: data[indexPath.row])
 ```

-which means that we need to look at the `UITableViewCell` instance
+which means that we need to look at the `UITableViewCell` instance.

 ## The UITableViewCell
 Here the [initializer](https://medium.com/@stevenpcurtis.sc/swift-initializers-fc12908a9106) has been overridden, which gives the opportunity to set up the `UICollectionView`.